 3. The Yearner: on your side, with arms extended.

 Choose a flexible Cpap mask design, with soft buckles, cloths under straps and padding.
-Masks should be configured so they won’t press uncomfortably on your face.
+Masks should be configured so they are comfortable and won’t press uncomfortably on your face.
 The right Cpap mask must fit tightly enough that it doesn’t get pushed aside in the night.
 Flexible Cpap masks come in designs to suit all faces – and all levels of pillow hugging and restlessness!

 Sleeping on your stomach:

 4. The Freefaller: you sleep on your stomach, holding your pillow.

 The best Cpap mask for this position is a soft nasal mask with gel padding.
 Configurations allow for unobstructed face turning.

 Sleeping on your back:

 This is the worst sleeping position for obstructive apnea sufferers!

 5. The Soldier: You sleep flat on your back with arms straight at your side.